 Blog URLs: https://company.com/blog/blog-topic

-If you’re a WordPress user, this can be set under Settings > Permalinks.
+If you’re a WordPress user, the blog post URL structure is set up under Settings > Permalinks> Custom Structure.